COVID-19: Moderna Vaccine

 - Effectiveness: Highly effective in preventing severe illness, hospitalization and death

 - How long protection will last: Unknown at this time; studies are ongoing

 - Storage: Freezer (-13 to 5 degrees Fahrenheit)

 Both the Moderna and Pfizer (Comirnaty) vaccines are based on messenger RNA (mRNA) technology. mRNA vaccines contain a code that provides the cells "instructions" to create antibodies to protect against COVID-19.
 Learn more about how mRNA vaccines work.

 This type of vaccine does not contain any part of the virus, so it cannot cause COVID-19.

 Who Can and Cannot Get the Moderna Vaccine

-The vast majority of people will be able to get the Moderna vaccine or any of the other approved vaccines when it's their turn and they are eligible.
+The vast majority of people are able to get the Moderna vaccine or any of the other approved vaccines.
 However, a few groups of people cannot receive the vaccine or should talk to a doctor first.